brianhliou/gobblet-gobblers/v2/README.md

 ### gobblet-solver
 Minimax solver with alpha-beta pruning.
 Generates the complete tablebase.

-- Retrograde analysis from terminal positions
+- Forward minimax from initial position
-- Transposition table with Zobrist hashing
+- Transposition table with canonical position encoding (symmetry reduction)
 - Checkpoint/resume for long solves
 - Exports to SQLite and binary formats